Menopause Power-Upper

 01When should I use the Menopause Power-Upper template?

-Lead with the med-ball chest pass while fresh — it trains rate of force development, so intent matters more than fatigue; throw hard and reset, don't rep it out tired.
+Order is fixed: power (chest pass) before strength (bench/OHP/row) before health volume (face pull) — don't let chest-pass fatigue bleed into bench.
 Add it to your week in Squatly and the coach schedules it, sets the loads from your training, and tells you when to move up.

 02How many working sets is Menopause Power-Upper, and how long does it take?